-One of the most critical phase of any development project is testing , to ensure that the implemented features work as expected.
-Automation of testing process enables repeated executions of the test cases leading to more accuracy and time saving.
-In webmethods product suite, the automated unit testing capability is provided as Unit testing framework (earlier known as wMTestSuite).
+One of the most critical phases of any development project is testing, to ensure that the implemented features work as expected.
+Automation of the testing process enables repeated executions of the test cases leading to more accuracy and time-saving.
+In webMethods product suite, the automated unit testing capability is provided as a Unit testing framework (earlier known as wMTestSuite).
 This article explains about using the Unit testing framework in a headless mode.

 In general, Headless testing is a mode of running the tests without the head, which means there is no specific UI, or any GUI used.
 This becomes extremely useful when running any automated tests in a CI / CD implementation, where the primary focus may not be on visualizing the test executions on a GUI.
 The tests can be simply run in the background.